matthieuDev/japanes_learner/README.md

 Detect letter drawn on a jpg.

-Need to download Kuzushiji-49 datasets at https://github.com/rois-codh/kmnist .
+Need to download Kuzushiji-49 datasets at https://github.com/rois-codh/kmnist and put it in image_letter_classifier/data/.

 ### TODO